WDBY: Putnam/Westchester simulcast and Super Station era

-In the early 1990s, Majic 105 began to have more competition as the rivals it had as WRVH also evolved to Adult Contemporary, in turn giving the station bigger signaled and heritage competition.
-In late September 1993 in order to more effectively compete with WHUD and WFAS-FM in Westchester and Putnam County and WDAQ in Danbury, Connecticut Majic 105's owner/manager Ron Graiff acted on impulse and purchased WVIP-FM/106.3 in Mount Kisco, New York from Martin Stone.
+In the early 1990s, Majic 105 began to have more competition as the rivals it had as WRVH also evolved to adult contemporary, in turn giving the station bigger signaled and heritage competition.
+In late September 1993 in order to more effectively compete with WHUD and WFAS-FM in Westchester and Putnam County and WDAQ in Danbury, Majic 105's owner/manager Ron Graiff acted on impulse and purchased WVIP-FM in Mount Kisco, New York, from Martin Stone.
 WVIP-FM by then had encountered tough times, it was airing a gold-based AC format with some dayparts live and some satellite-fed.
 It had become a shell of its former self.
 The plan was to expand WMJV's reach via simulcast further south into Westchester County for a bigger and better area-wide signal.
 The stations could then be heard from Dover Plains to White Plains.
-On Friday night September 24 at 7:00 p.m.
+On September 24 at 7:00 p.m.
 Alix Bragga did the last show on WVIP-FM.
 The last song played was "The Star Spangled Banner" by Whitney Houston.
-The station then signed off at midnight and was moved overnight from Radio Circle in Mount Kisco, New York to the WMJV studios on RT-292 in West Patterson.
-On Saturday morning September 25 the plan turned into reality as WVIP-FM became WMJU (the calls meant nothing - it was alphabetically before WMJV and looked similar).
+The station then signed off at midnight and was moved overnight from Radio Circle in Mount Kisco to the WMJV studios in West Patterson.
+On September 25, the plan turned into reality as WVIP-FM became WMJU (the calls meant nothing, but was alphabetically before WMJV and looked similar).
 The stations were then simulcast and branded as "NY's Super Station" super-serving both Putnam County and Westchester County.
 Weekender Jed Taylor did the first show at 6:00 a.m.
-The format was upgraded from AC to Hot AC and in time it became Putnam County's Arbitron rated #1 radio station.
+The format was upgraded from AC to hot adult contemporary and in time it became Putnam County's Arbitron rated #1 radio station.
 At its peak, Super Station had a music library of almost 1,300 songs that spanned the 1970s, 1980s up to the mid-1990s and was consistently rotated.
 All music decisions were made in-house and its positioning statement was "The Most Music and the Best Variety".
 It was very successful for its time although it lasted just two years.